• Skip to main content

 Embracing slow fashion one might whittle their clothing down to a capsule wardrobe or embrace a commitment to purchasing items secondhand or previously used.

-The slow food movement that orginalted in Italy has increased in popularity the past decade but at its core is sustainability: eating what comes from the land around us and reducing our impact.
+The slow food movement originated in Italy by Carlo Petrini and has increased in popularity the past decade but at its core is sustainability: eating what comes from the land around us and reducing our impact.

-If travel is a big part of your life adapting a commitment to slow travel means staying in places longer, being intentional with your modes of transportation, and taking time to appreciate an area rather than quickly consuming the highlights..
+If travel is a big part of your life, adapting to slow travel means staying in places longer, being intentional with your modes of transportation, and taking time to appreciate an area rather than quickly consuming the highlights..

 Benefits of slow living